manishtomar-cpi/DSA-CP/dynamic-programming/theory/basicsDP.md

 ## When Not to Use DP?

-1. **When the problem does not have overlapping subproblems**:
+1. **When the problem does not have overlapping sub problems**:

-   - If the subproblems do not repeat, there’s no benefit to using DP.
+   - If the sub problems do not repeat, there’s no benefit to using DP.
 In such cases, a greedy approach or divide-and-conquer might be better suited.

 2. **When the problem is simple enough**:

    - If the problem is simple or the input size is small (e.g., calculating Fibonacci for small `n`), DP may introduce unnecessary complexity.

 3. **When memory is a constraint**:
-   - DP typically requires additional memory to store results of subproblems (e.g., using a table or array).
+   - DP typically requires additional memory to store results of sub problems (e.g., using a table or array).
 If memory is a constraint, you might need to optimize space complexity (for example, using a rolling array).

 ## Example Code: Fibonacci Sequence using DP